If you are troubled by unsightly, painful, inflamed or swollen varicose veins, our consultant vascular surgeons can help.

 Varicose vein surgery is a very safe operation.
 The majority of operations carried out for varicose veins are entirely straightforward and considering the large numbers of operations performed; serious complications are rare.
 However, patients may notice some bruising.
 You may also experience pain and soreness following the operation but this will settle over the next two weeks.
 Occasionally, small sensory nerves in the skin, which are close to the vein may be damaged during the operation leading to small areas of numbness or pins and needles near the incision.
 These often recover but, rarely, permanent numb areas remain.

 You do not necessarily need to be referred by a GP or other healthcare professional for varicose vein treatment and can make an appointment with a consultant when you like.
-Alternatively you can come along to one of our FREE varicose veins information evenings.
+Alternatively, you can come along to one of our FREE varicose veins information evenings.

 Please note, however, that varicose vein treatment is unlikely to be covered by most health insurance policies.

-FREE varicose veins information evenings
+FREE varicose veins information evenings & meet the expert events

 - Talk to one of our consultant vascular surgeons about the treatment options available to you.